-During the discovery phase, plaintiffs and defendants are required to share evidence they have related to each of their cases.
-At this time, both sides will often file a series of pretrial motions as well, including motions for summary judgments or attempts to have certain claims dismissed.
+During the discovery phase, plaintiffs and defendants are required to share evidence related to each of their cases.
+At this time, both sides will often file a series of pretrial motions, including motions for summary judgments or attempts to have certain claims dismissed.
 The judge will rule on each motion as it comes up, and those rulings may persuade one side or the other to seek a settlement.
 Many initial wrongful death settlements offered by the defendants during this period are low, in the hope that the plaintiff is desperate and willing to take any amount offered.
-However, every settlement is worth discussing with your lawyer against the possibility of a lengthy trial.
+However, every settlement offer is worth discussing against the possibility of a lengthy trial.

 For cases that go to trial and receive a verdict, there are almost always appeals to a higher court (often called an appeals court or superior court, depending on the state).
 Defendants may appeal for a number of reasons, including problems related to the plaintiff's evidence or witnesses, procedural issues in the trial or other phases of the case, or an attempt to lower the verdict amount.
 Plaintiffs may also appeal on evidentiary or procedural grounds.
 An appeal may result in overturning all or part of a verdict, which in some cases could result in a new trial.

 By definition, wrongful death occurs when someone dies due to circumstances that could or should have been avoided.
 Therefore, compensation in wrongful death lawsuits is often higher than other personal injury lawsuits.